Lord's Supper in Reformed theology: Reformation

 The Reformed confessions of faith, official statements of the beliefs of Reformed churches, followed the view that Christ is really present in the Supper.
-This includes the Second Helvetic Confession (Continental Reformed), Westminster Confession (Presbyterian), Thirty-Nine Articles (Anglican), and Savoy Declaration (Congregationalist).
-They either took Calvin's view that the signs of bread and wine are instrumental in communicating grace, or Bullinger's symbolic parallelism—both of which fall under the category of a 'real spiritual presence of Christ in the Eucharist'.
+These include the Second Helvetic Confession (Continental Reformed), Westminster Confession (Presbyterian), Thirty-Nine Articles (Anglican), and Savoy Declaration (Congregationalist).
+They took either Calvin's view that the signs of bread and wine are instrumental in communicating grace, or Bullinger's of symbolic parallelism—both of which fall under the category of a "real spiritual presence of Christ in the Eucharist".
 Some of the German-language Reformed confessions seem hesitant to make the sacrament a means of grace, but they all maintain that there is a union between the outward signs of the sacrament and the inward grace signified.
-Reformed orthodox theologians also continued to insist on Christ's real presence in the Supper, while denying against Lutherans that his body is substantially present in the elements.
+Reformed orthodox theologians also continued to insist on Christ's real presence in the Supper, while denying the Lutheran position that his body is substantially present in the elements.

 Modern opinions of various theologians

 The influential 18th century Reformed theologian Friedrich Schleiermacher saw problems with all the Reformation positions on Christ's presence in the Eucharist and hoped that a new articulation of the doctrine would be made.
 He emphasized the function of the Supper of confirming Christians' union with Christ as well as the union they have with one another.

 In the 19th century the doctrine of the Lord's Supper became a point of controversy between American Reformed theologians John Williamson Nevin and Charles Hodge.
 Nevin, influenced by German Lutheran Isaak August Dorner, wrote that through the Lord's Supper, Christians are mystically united to Christ's whole person and that this union is through Christ's flesh.
 Hodge thought that Nevin overemphasized the idea of mystical union and argued that when Christians are said to commune with Christ in the Supper, it is Christ's virtue as a sacrifice for their sins which is meant rather than a mystical union with his flesh.
 Hodge also taught that nothing is communicated in the Lord's Supper which is not communicated in the preaching of God's word.
 American Presbyterians generally agreed with Hodge.

 Twentieth-century Reformed theologian Karl Barth did not follow the Reformed belief that sacraments are used by God as means of grace.
 Instead, he saw the Lord's Supper as purely symbolic and functioning to proclaim God's promises.
 His position has been called symbolic memorialism because he saw the sacraments function as memorializing Christ's death.
 Donald Baillie took a position similar to that of John Calvin, arguing that though God is omnipresent, he is present in a special way in the Lord's Supper because he is present by virtue of the believer's faith.
 Christ's presence is even more real to the believer in the sacrament than is physical reality.